cjdance/Project_1/README.md

 You can find the code in the Jupyter Notebook file called "airbnb_final.ipynb".

 The folder named "output files" contains the output plots generated.
+The folder names 'archived files' have all the indiviadual work files of the team members that were used to come to the final conclusions.
+The final presentation 'AirBnb Project - Sherin, Neena and Cody' has also been included in the repository

 This ReadMe file contains the description of the homework, data limitations and snippet of some of the data statistics.